MyMel2001/NodeBench/BENCH.md

 ### Prompt
 ```
 Make a Pinball game in PyGame, similar to the one that came with Windows XP

+No external assets or libraries besides the ones specified.
 ```

 ### Pass Criteria